architect/arc.codes/src/views/docs/en/get-started/detailed-aws-setup.md

 Practically speaking, that means if, for example, you rely on Architect's Lambda treeshaking feature – which scans your Lambda code and automatically installs `require`d or `import`ed dependencies at deploy-time – any mismatched versions of the AWS SDK will not be automatically installed by Architect.

 Architect will, however, attempt to provide helpful warnings where possible.
 For example: if your `nodejs18.x` Lambda `import`s `aws-sdk`, which is not built into the Lambda container, Architect will warn you of this during deployment.

+#### Forward compatibility via `@architect/functions`

+[`@architect/functions`](/docs/en/reference/runtime-helpers/node.js#%40architect%2Ffunctions) >= 5.3 papers over all possible breaking changes and incompatibilities between AWS SDK versions 2 and 3.
+This means if your Lambdas make use of `@architect/functions` (and you otherwise do not directly rely on AWS SDK calls), you would very likely be fully forward-compatible with `nodejs18.x` as of v5.3.

+However, if your Lambdas do NOT make use of `@architect/functions`, or make use of AWS SDK calls outside of the methods provided by `@architect/functions`, before opting into Lambda `nodejs18.x` + SDK v3 we strongly advise you investigate thoroughly and with care.

+> ℹ️ The one currently known caveat where `@architect/functions` cannot paper over v2 → v3 is in `arc.tables()._db` + `arc.tables()._doc` client methods; [see more here](/docs/en/reference/runtime-helpers/node.js#client-methods).

 ---